UrbanCCD-UChicago/plenario-docs/source/includes/_query_syntax.md

 ```

 When you make a query against a specific dataset,
-you can filter against that dataset's attributes
+you can filter against that dataset's attributes.
 You can find out the name and types of each dataset's attributes
 through the event and shape metadata endpoints.